-2015 Case Study Information
+Case Study Information

-Regardless of whether you are able to participate in the Governor’s Challenge on April 17th, we hope you will review the issues raised by the Babbitt family and consider what advice you would suggest to them.
-Doing so will provide a good opportunity to apply many of the personal finance concepts and knowledge that will be valuable throughout your life.
-Below are earlier Case Studies involving other family situations.
-They also provide a good opportunity to exercise your financial knowledge.
+Note to teachers: Regardless of whether you are able to participate in the Governor’s Challenge, we hope you will review the issues raised in the case study and consider using them in the classroom as group presentations and breakouts.
+Doing so will provide a good opportunity to apply many of the personal finance concepts and knowledge for your students.
+Below are examples of Case Studies.
+They also provide a good opportunity to exercise financial knowledge.